Registration Criteria

 • Northern Ireland Healthcare Chaplains Association (NIHCA);

-• Scottish association of Chaplains in Healthcare (SACH).
+• Scottish Association of Chaplains in Healthcare (SACH).

 Academic Advisor